As US companies scramble to hire, workers enjoy upper hand

 With the economy growing rapidly as it reopens from the pandemic, many employers are becoming desperate to hire

-With the economy growing rapidly as it reopens from the pandemic, many employers are becoming desperate to hire.
-Yet the evidence suggests that as a group, the unemployed aren’t feeling much urgency to find work.
+With the economy growing rapidly as it reopens from the pandemic, many employers are increasingly desperate to hire.
+Yet evidence suggests that as a group, the unemployed aren’t feeling the same urgency to take jobs.

 On Friday, analysts expect the government to report that the economy added 675,000 jobs in June.
-That would be a substantial gain but nowhere near as many hirings as would be expected given the demand for labor and the record-high number of job openings.
+That would be a substantial gain but nowhere near the gains that could be expected given the record-high number of job openings.

 In fact, some economists have estimated that monthly job growth would be at least twice what the three-month average gain was for March, April and May — 540,000 — if there were no constraints on the number of workers available to fill jobs.